Wednesday, 10 February 2016

 − "Holy heaven, Nike, looking for food in the garbage.
 How would you like me to understand that?
 You have so much."

 − "I know that for everyone it is incomprehensible, and I don't know what else to tell you.
 But I will try to make a new effort.
-I searched for food in the garbage because they have to do it, and I want to be exactly like them, not only a passing friend.
+I searched for food in the garbage because they have to do it, and I want to be exactly like them, not only a simple friend.
 And if you cannot understand it, I couldn’t give you any more new reasons.
 And now if you want to see me, if I'm still working here, you will see me every morning in the Thuban; if I’m not, you will find me when you go to embrace John."

 − "I would go to see you both.
 I would have many reasons for not liking you.
 But I love you, Nike.
 We'll see if I finally find how to understand you and respect you.
 Don't ask for more.
 Either way you'll still see me.
 It is the time.
 And whatever happens you will enter next to me.
 You can continue to count on me.
 That is what you wanted to know, isn't it?
 You know that I am very slow in understanding some things, and in the outskirt they must think of me that I don't respect them too much.
-But I will end up doing with everyone, and I see that with you also.
+But I will end up doing it with everyone, and I see that also with you.
 This morning I will be necessary for you.
 I repeat once more: I love you, Nike.
 Count on me."

 My dear Anne-Marie is like that.
 You can assume that she has dived into darkness, when the streets of her respect for you suddenly illuminates with an unexpected lamppost.
 I had always sensed her good heart.
 And when she appreciates someone, she appreciates him forever, and whatever the new circumstances.
-Nothing was more difficult than knowing that I did not love her.
+Nothing could be more difficult than knowing that I did not love her.
 But there she was: by my side and ready to support me if it was necessary.

 No comments: